surveyorstories/bhudocs/docs/Tutorial-Modules/export_panel.md

 Dropdown shows all the list of available(added) Layouts in the Projects.

-- On click the layout dropdown open with all the added templates in the project
+- On click the layout dropdown open with all the added Layouts in the project
 - Click on the prefered Layout to select.

 ## Preview (Button)